Aembit/terraform-provider-aembit/docs/resources/trust_provider.md

 Optional:

-- `account_id` (String) The ID of the AWS account that is hosting the ECS Task.
+- `account_id` (String) The ID of the AWS account that is hosting the Client Workload.
-- `assumed_role` (String) The Name of the AWS IAM Role which is running the ECS Task.
+- `assumed_role` (String) The Name of the AWS IAM Role which is running the Client Workload.
-- `role_arn` (String) The ARN of the AWS IAM Role which is running the ECS Task.
+- `role_arn` (String) The ARN of the AWS IAM Role which is running the Client Workload.
-- `username` (String) The UsernID of the AWS IAM Account which is running the ECS Task (not commonly used).
+- `username` (String) The UsernID of the AWS IAM Account which is running the Client Workload (not commonly used).

 <a id="nestedatt--azure_metadata"></a>